 Suspensions of residential and paid-for visitor bays can be arranged for public events (or privately organised events which are open to the wider community or public), at a cost.
 This cost must be incurred by the event organiser.
-Details of current costs are available on the website.

 Special bay types (e.g. for disabled people, doctors and ambulances) are only suspended in exceptional circumstances.
-If such bays are suspended they must be relocated within a reasonable distance.
-A further charge will be applicable for this relocation.

 For large scale suspensions of bays used by residents, alternative parking for residents will need to be provided nearby, by the removal and temporary conversion of paid-for visitor parking bays.
 The conversion of these bays is chargeable.